 With the prevalence of Lyme Disease in some of our most precious canine family members, as well as the difficulty in diagnosing a disease often without symptoms, the prevention of tick bites should be your priority.
 The use of a parasite preventative and regular tick checks of your dog whenever they return indoors are important in Lyme Disease prevention.
 To eliminate your dog’s exposure to ticks, remove any brush piles and leaf litter on your property and keep grass cut low.
 Hard ticks such as the black-legged tick, or deer tick, dry up when exposed to the sun or heat for long periods.
 They need shade and moisture, so eliminating their hideouts and keeping your lawn trimmed low will help protect your pets as well as your family from ticks.

 Contact Mosquito Squad Today!

-Finally, choose our effective and proven barrier spray, as well as our tick tube treatments.
+Finally, choose our effective and proven barrier treatment, as well as our tick tube treatments.
 Reduce the population of ticks in your yard, and you will have greatly reduced the risks of Lyme Disease for you and your dog!
 Don’t forget: Barrier sprays, like the ones used by Mosquito Squad of Greater Washington DC, eliminate both ticks and mosquitoes.
 We’ve discussed here the risk of Lyme Disease to your canine family members.
 For your dogs, the mosquito bites bring on heartworm.
-Our effective barrier spray will eliminate both pests around your home.
+Our effective barrier treatment will eliminate both pests around your home.